MARCH 7 - BIRTHS

 William Draper Harkins

-Died 7 Mar 1951 (born 28 Dec 1873)
+Died 7 Mar 1951 at age 77 (born 28 Dec 1873).

 American nuclear chemist who was one of the first to investigate the structure and fusion reactions of the nucleus.
-In 1920, Harkins predicted the existence of the neutron, subsequently discovered by Chadwick's experiment.
+In 1920, Harkins predicted the existence of the neutron, subsequently discovered by Edwin Chadwick's experiment.
 He made pioneering studies of nuclear reactions with Wilson cloud chambers.
 In the early 1930's, (with M.D.
 Kamen) he built a cyclotron.
-Harkins demonstrated that in neutron bombardment reactions the first step in neutron capture is the formation of an "excited nucleus" of measurable lifetime, which subsequently splits into fragments.
+Harkins demonstrated that in neutron bombardment reactions the first step in neutron capture is the formation of an “excited nucleus” of measurable lifetime, which subsequently splits into fragments.
 He also suggested that subatomic energy might provide enough energy to power the Sun over its lifetime.«

 Jean-Pierre-François Blanchard

-Died 7 Mar 1809 (born 4 Jul 1753)
+Died 7 Mar 1809 at age 55 (born 4 Jul 1753).

 Johann Bayer

-Died 7 Mar 1625 (born 1572)
+Died 7 Mar 1625 (born 1572).

 German astronomer who cataloged the stars visible to the naked eye in his book Uranometria (1603).
 Therein, he established the convention, still in use, of naming each star in a constellation using one of the 24 lower-case Greek letters (known as the Bayer designation), such as Alpha Canis Majoris.
 This was the first star atlas to cover the entire celestial sphere.
 In one plate, he introduced twelve new southern constellations, which he named, inclusing Apus, Chamaeleon, Hydrus and Phoenix.
 Bayer's primary occupation was as a lawyer; he pursued astronomy as an amateur interest.
 When he dedicated his Uranometria to two leading citizens of Augsburg, where he lived, he received an honorarium of 150 gulden.«

-St Thomas Aquinas
+Saint Thomas Aquinas

 Died 7 Mar 1274 (born c.
-1225)
+1225). quotes

 Italian theologian who wrote commentaries on Aristotle.
-Following Aristotle's definition of science as sure and evident knowledge obtained from demonstrations, Thomas defined science as the knowledge of things from their causes.
+Following Aristotle’s definition of science as sure and evident knowledge obtained from demonstrations, Thomas defined science as the knowledge of things from their causes.
 In his major work, Summa, he distinguished between demonstrated truth (science) and revealed truth (faith).
 In some natural science he was insightful, such as: "In the same plant there is the two-fold virtue, active and passive, though sometimes the active is found in one and the passive in another, so that one plant is said to be masculine and the other feminine."
-In Summa , however, he made the erroneous observation that metals are formed by rays from the Sun, Moon, and planets, each governing a particular metal.«
+In Summa, however, he made the erroneous observation that metals are formed by rays from the Sun, Moon, and planets, each governing a particular metal.«

-MARCH 7 - EVENTS
+MARCH 7 – EVENTS – Science events on March 7th

 Pluto